-|Type area:||The most representative outcrops are located northwest of the Goulde Lake area (NTS sheet 32O11).|
+|Type area:||The most representative outcrops are located NW of the Goulde Lake area (NTS sheet 32O11).|

 |Geological province:||Superior Province|